wp-plugins/kommiku/readme.txt

 == Upgrade Notice ==
-= 2.0.14 =
+= 2.1 =
-Always backup!
-Especially the theme folder!
+Backup your theme folder if it's called "default".
+Things are going to change drastically in this version.

 == Support ==